ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 draft: false
 layout: single
 featured: no
-bibliography: /Users/solomonkurz/Dropbox/blogdown5/content/blog/my_blog.json
+bibliography: /Users/solomonkurz/Dropbox/blogdown5/content/blog/my_blog.bib
 biblio-style: apalike
 csl: /Users/solomonkurz/Dropbox/blogdown5/content/blog/apa.csl
 link-citations: yes
 ---

-<link href="{{< blogdown/postref >}}index_files/tabwid/tabwid.css" rel="stylesheet" />
-<link href="{{< blogdown/postref >}}index_files/tabwid/tabwid.css" rel="stylesheet" />
-<link href="{{< blogdown/postref >}}index_files/tabwid/tabwid.css" rel="stylesheet" />

 In the [third post](https://timely-flan-2986f4.netlify.app/blog/2023-02-13-causal-inference-with-logistic-regression/) in this series, we extended out counterfactual causal-inference framework to binary outcome data.
 We saw how logistic regression complicated the approach, particularly when using baseline covariates.
-In this post, we’ll practice causal inference with unbounded count data.
+In this post, we’ll practice causal inference with *un*bounded count data, using the Poisson and negative-binomial likelihoods.

 ## We need data